Weather radar: Polarization

 With more information about particle shape, dual-polarization radars can more easily distinguish airborne debris from precipitation, making it easier to locate tornados.

 With this new knowledge added to the reflectivity, velocity, and spectrum width produced by Doppler weather radars, researchers have been working on developing algorithms to differentiate precipitation types, non-meteorological targets, and to produce better rainfall accumulation estimates.
 In the U.S., NCAR and NSSL have been world leaders in this field.

 NOAA established a test deployment for dual-polametric radar at NSSL and equipped all its 10 cm NEXRAD radars with dual-polarization, which was completed in April 2013.
 In 2004, ARMOR Doppler Weather Radar in Huntsville, Alabama was equipped with a SIGMET Antenna Mounted Receiver, giving Dual-Polarmetric capabilities to the operator.
 McGill University J. S. Marshall Radar Observatory in Montreal, Canada has converted its instrument (1999) and the data were used operationally by Environment Canada in Montreal until its closure in 2018.
 Another Environment Canada radar, in King City (North of Toronto), was dual-polarized in 2005; it uses a 5 cm wavelength, which experiences greater attenuation.
-Environment Canada is converting graually all of its radars to dual-polarization.
+Environment Canada is converting gradually all of its radars to dual-polarization.
 Météo-France is planning on incorporating dual-polarizing Doppler radar in its network coverage.

-Main types of radar outputs
+Radar display methods

-All data from radar scans are displayed according to the need of the users.
-Different outputs have been developed through time to reach this.
-Here is a list of common and specialized outputs available.
+Various methods of displaying data from radar scans have been developed over time to address the needs of its users.
+This is a list of common and specialized displays:

 Plan position indicator

-Since data are obtained one angle at a time, the first way of displaying them has been the Plan Position Indicator (PPI) which is only the layout of radar return on a two dimensional image.
+Since data is obtained one angle at a time, the first way of displaying it has been the Plan Position Indicator (PPI) which is only the layout of radar return on a two dimensional image.
 Importantly, the data coming from different distances to the radar are at different heights above ground.

 This is very important as a high rain rate seen near the radar is relatively close to what reaches the ground but what is seen from 160 km away is about 1.5 km above ground and could be far different from the amount reaching the surface.
 It is thus difficult to compare weather echoes at different distances from the radar.

-PPIs are afflicted with ground echoes near the radar as a supplemental problem.
+PPIs are affected by ground echoes near the radar.
 These can be misinterpreted as real echoes.
-So other products and further treatments of data have been developed to supplement such shortcomings.
+Other products and further treatments of data have been developed to supplement such shortcomings.

 Usage: Reflectivity, Doppler and polarimetric data can use PPI.

 In the case of Doppler data, two points of view are possible: relative to the surface or the storm.
 When looking at the general motion of the rain to extract wind at different altitudes, it is better to use data relative to the radar.
-But when looking for rotation or wind shear under a thunderstorm, it is better to use the storm relative images that subtract the general motion of precipitation leaving the user to view the air motion as if he would be sitting on the cloud.
+But when looking for rotation or wind shear under a thunderstorm, it is better to use storm relative images that subtract the general motion of precipitation leaving the user to view the air motion as if he would be sitting on the cloud.